Mccullahz/short-yt-auto/README.md

 </pre>
 You will want to replace this prompt with whatever you wish to place onto the short.
 This can be changed a lot, and really should be more specific than it currently is.
 Adding character limits could further narrow down the quote so that FFMPEG can ensure proper formatting.

 Finally, add music files and template files that you will be using for the shorts.
-You can add as many as you wish, they simple must be specified in line 51,
+You can add as many as you wish, they simply must be specified in line 51,
 <pre>
  video_files = ['./shorts/templates/example.mp4']
  </pre>